 Opera is a Chromium-based web browser that is designed to be fast, lightweight, and still powerful.
 More so, it can be heavily customized using the wide variety of extensions that you have at your disposal in your digital library.

-It is frequently updated, and all of the components are of the latest version of all times, so errors such as the one described above are less likely to occur again if you switch to Opera.
+If you can load the page in Opera, then you may be better off setting it as your default browser.
+All of its components are of the latest version at all times, so errors such as the one described above are less likely to occur.

 - Click the start windows button at the lower-left corner of your Desktop.